 You can read about our lobbying here.

 The FSPA has evolved over the years to cover the play industry, golfing sector and sporting goods trade.
 If you’re interested in membership and don’t think any of our existing associations cover your area of business, then please do get in touch.
-Email our Managing Director Jane Montgomery or call her on 02476 414999 to discuss the options open to you.
+Email Jane Montgomery or call her on 02476 414999 to discuss the options open to you.

 You can find vital constitutional information about each association on their individual websites.